Samaaro + Your CRM: Zero Integration Fee for Annual Sign-Ups Until 30 June, 2025

 Brand Image & Messaging:

-You need to create a brand image and messaging that is appropriate and consistent with your audience and carry that through to your marketing materials.
+You should create a brand presence and messaging consistent with the audience and to put that through your marketing materials.

-Identify your channels to reach your audience.
-Social media, email marketing, paid advertising, or trade publications should all be evaluated for the target audience.
+Choose the channels to reach your audience.
+Social media, e-mail marketing, paid advertising, and trade publications should all be assessed in regard to your target audience’s awareness.

-Design a website experience that conveys all the important details about your event (speakers, agenda, etc.) in an easy way for attendees to register and learn about the program.
-This is also the time to build landing pages to collect leads and ensure conversion.
+You should create a website experience that communicates all the necessary data about your event (speakers, agenda, etc.) and make it simple for attendees to register, learn about the program, and be sure your event comes off seamless.
+This is also the time to create landing pages for lead captures and make sure those leads convert.

 Content Marketing Calendar: